debuggerrr/debuggerrr.github.io/README.md

  - To show your avatar on the static homepage, keep your photo at the repository root named `sid.png` (you already copied it).
 The static `index.html` references `sid.png`.
  - To show certification logos, add two files to the repo root named `aws_data_analytics.png` and `snowpro_core.png`.
 They will appear in the "Certifications" section automatically.
 If you prefer SVGs, use `.svg` instead and update the filenames in the markup.
 - I added inline SVG badge fallbacks for AWS Data Analytics and SnowPro Core so the Certifications section shows even if logo files are not uploaded.
 To use official logos, add `aws_data_analytics.png` and `snowpro_core.png` to the repo root and the PNGs will display instead of the SVG badges.
+ - Avatar behavior: the site now uses your GitHub profile avatar as the primary image (so a headshot always displays).
+If you'd prefer to use a custom avatar, replace the repository root `sid.png` with a square headshot and it will be used as a fallback.

 Customize:
 - Replace text in `index.html` (name, bio, projects).